 - Whether the IP is blocked or not

 One of the fraud algorithms’ main functions is to flag suspicious IP addresses, such as ones from regions you don’t usually get clicks from, ones using a VPN to mask their location, or ones that have clicked over your set threshold.

 If fraud is detected, the algorithm won’t just passively alert you.
 It will take immediate action by:

 - Initiating its automatic IP-blocking feature that’s incredibly useful for AdWords accounts.
 It picks up whether the IP is suspicious or not, based on the criteria provided, and if so, blocks the ads from that IP address in real time.
 This means that the ads are no longer visible to the clicker.
 By automatically blocking whoever it is that’s doing the clicking, you’re reducing the number of times they’re able to click on your ads, saving you money immediately!

 - The algorithm also adds any fraudulent IPs across all of your campaigns, even if the fraud was detected in only one ad from a completely different campaign (this feature is optional and extremely useful).

-There are algorithms and solutions out there, but none of them protect your ads as well as ClickCease’s Click Fraud Detection Algorithm, which was created by top minds, industry veterans and creative thinkers.
+There are algorithms and solutions out there, but none of them protect your ads as well as ClickCease’s Click Fraud Detection Algorithm, created by top minds, industry veterans, and creative thinkers.